 Not all rooms are created equal when it comes to storing wine.
 Spaces like garages, attics, and laundry rooms often experience temperature swings, direct sunlight, or excess vibration—all of which can damage your wine.
 Even if the temperature seems right, environmental changes throughout the year can be hard on your bottles.

-Pick a location that stays cool, dark, and stable year-round.
+The Fix: Pick a location that stays cool, dark, and stable year-round.
 Interior closets or dedicated storage spaces away from exterior walls, appliances, and direct sunlight are best.
 If you’re unsure, monitor the temperature and humidity in the spot for a few days to make sure it’s suitable.

 3. Storing Bottles Upright